Vngi/Ducketwood/README.md

 ## Conclusion

 - If you want to simply have a working function without any SWF edits including the removal of email checks, you can simply replace your event.php with the one provided here as well using our database.
+- Myself or Ducket are not responsible for how you use this code, if you've not set it up correctly that's on you I will no longer keep this updated unless I plan on updating it on our side too!

 For more information on using JPEXS Free Flash Decompiler, visit [JPEXS Free Flash Decompiler]([https://www.free-decompiler.com/flash/](https://github.com/jindrapetrik/jpexs-decompiler).